Latest News

 Television power couple Jessica Rowe and Peter Overton helping to tackle the growing scourge of bullying.

-Two years ago, teacher Sophie Whitehouse started ‘You Can Sit With Me’ – an anti-bullying campaign using bright yellow wristbands to let fellow pupils know they are there for them, a strategy to make kids happier and more confident to reach out and ask for friendship.
+Two years ago, teacher Sophie Sparks started ‘You Can Sit With Me’ – an anti-bullying campaign using bright yellow wristbands to let fellow pupils know they are there for them, a strategy to make kids happier and more confident to reach out and ask for friendship.
 And It Is Working…

 Principal Shelley Diamond said the initiative was an amazing opportunity for the kids in a small school setting.
 “It’s wonderful seeing the leaders who are all kind and caring and want everything to be inclusive embrace this initiative,” she said.